-In 2015, the Association entered into a loan agreement with KGI whereby the Association grants KGI a revolving credit line in total principal amount of P13,000,000 which bears an interest of 6% per annum, payable upon maturity.
+In 2015, the Association entered into a loan agreement with KGI whereby the Association grants KGI a revolving credit line in total principal amount of ₱13,000,000 which bears an interest of 6% per annum, payable upon maturity.
 The loan may be availed by KGI from January to October 2015 and all availments shall be subject to availability of Association's funds.
-In December 2015, KGI paid the full amount of P13,000,000.
-Interest income from the loan amounted to P727,500 and P295,000 in 2015 and 2014, respectively (see Note 15).
+In December 2015, KGI paid the full amount of ₱13,000,000.

-On December 29, 2015, the Association entered into a loan agreement with KGI whereby the Association grants a loan to KGI amounting to P200,000 which bears an interest of 6% per annum, payable upon maturity on November 30, 2016.
+On December 29, 2015, the Association entered into a loan agreement with KGI whereby the Association granted a loan to KGI amounting to \$\mathbb{P}200,000\$ which bears an interest of 6% per annum, payable upon maturity on November 30, 2016.